nityaaverma/Nitya_BluestampPortfolio/index.md

     robotAction.SwitchMode();
   }
 ```
-Finally, I found the function SwitchMode() in the FNHRBasic.cpp file, and replaced this code with the code for my ultrasonic sensors:
+Finally, I found the function SwitchMode() in the FNHRBasic.cpp file, and replaced this code with the code for my ultrasonic sensors: (refer to code section)
 ```
 void RobotAction::SwitchMode()
 {